-Last Month Eve and Lesley met Rheumatology patient, Shanali Perera at the BSR conference in Glasgow.
+Last Month Eve and Hannah met Rheumatology patient, Shanali Perera at the BSR conference in Glasgow.
 In this week’s guest blog, Shanali shares her experience of becoming a patient in her own speciality and how digital art therapy has supported her in taking control and managing her long-term condition.

 Meet Shanali